fabiana1rossi/coTWAS/README.md

 This pipeline integrates methods from PrediXcan, EpiXcan, MetaXcan, MAGMA, GCTA-COJO, and elastic-net modeling (glmnet).
 Appropriate citation of these tools is required in derivative work.

-Detailed software specifications and version information are provided in the Key Resources Table in the Supplementary Materials of the associated manuscript and in the 'README_Packages_and_Versions' file within this repository.
+R packages used and version information are provided in the Key Resources Table in the Supplementary Materials of the associated manuscript and in the 'README_Packages_and_Versions' file within this repository.

 ## Main Objective